Proximal Humerus Fracture: Symptoms and Treatment

 Options for surgery include realigning the bone fragments and holding them in place with metal orthopedic implants, or having a shoulder replacement procedure.
 Whether the bone fragments can be fixed, be it bone screws, dowels, wires, large sutures, or a bone plate.
 The plates and screws, as shown above, have become much more common because the coating technology has improved.

-If there are problems with the bone repair, orthopaedic surgeon in Delhi may suggest you to go for some type of shoulder replacement.
+If there are problems with the bone repair, orthopaedic surgeon in Delhi may suggest you go for some type of shoulder replacement.
 If a replacement procedure is suggested, options include a standard shoulder replacement, hemiarthroplasty, or a reverse shoulder replacement.

 The specific recommendation for which type of surgery is best depends on several factors, including the type of rest and the particular patient.
 For example, reverse shoulder replacements can be excellent treatments, but they are reserved for older, less active patients.